 1. Evidence of your current immigration status

-Please submit a copy of your immigration status documents.
+You must upload a copy of your immigration status documents to your online application.
 This can include: a copy of your ARC card / copy or your current visa / letters about your current application from the Home Office / letters from your solicitor or immigration representative confirming your current status.

-Please provide a supporting statement from a referee to complete your application.
-Please read the attached guidance and ask your referee to complete the form.
+You must upload a supporting statement from a referee to your online application.
+Please read the guidance in the frequently asked questions, question 10, about who is an acceptable referee.

 3. A personal statement